pingcap/docs/ticdc/troubleshoot-ticdc.md

 ## After I upgrade the TiCDC cluster to v4.0.8, the `[CDC:ErrKafkaInvalidConfig]Canal requires old value to be enabled` error is reported when I execute a changefeed

-Since v4.0.8, if the `canal` or `canal-json` protocol is used for output in a changefeed, TiCDC checks whether the old value feature is also enabled.
-If you disable the old value feature, this error is reported.
+Since v4.0.8, if the `canal` or `maxwell` protocol is used for output in a changefeed, TiCDC enables the Old Value feature automatically.
+However, if you upgrade TiCDC from earlier versions to v4.0.8 or later, when changefeed uses the `canal` or `maxwell` protocol and the Old Value function is disabled, this error is reported.
 To fix the error, take the following steps:

 1. Set the value of `enable-old-value` in the changefeed configuration file to `true`.
 2. Execute `cdc cli changefeed pause` to pause the replication task.